audeering/ser-tests/README.rst

 **🚨 Warning**:
 you cannot install and run the test suite at the moment.
-We will change this by open-sourcing the required augmentation library, and provide access to the data and models in the following months.
+It depends on an internal Python package to load all the models.
+And most of the data used in the tests is also hosted on internal servers.

+The libraries for managing the data, and applying the augmentations are available as open-source.

 .. _arousal: https://audeering.github.io/ser-tests/test/arousal.html